Honey Bee Removal

 - 6 Segments of Abdomen

 How are Honey Bees Different Than Other Bees?

 Honey Bees are different than other species of bees because their dark and light stripes are used for survival.
-Honey Bees do not hide when predators are around, so their colored bodies serve as a warning to would-be predators.
+They do not hide when predators are around, so their colored bodies serve as a warning to would-be predators.

 The Honey Bee is a social creature and are very adaptable.
 These insects forage for food in groups and can survive for months off of their food reserves.
 Although they generally behave similarly to some of their cousins, certain species are known to be more aggressive when threatened than others.

 They are only able to sting once, and when they do, the barb detaches from the bee’s intestines and the bee will die soon after the sting.

 They build their hives on many areas of a property.
 Most homeowners already know that they like to build waxy hives in the eaves of homes, but other areas that are less thought of include: